About

 Authenticity

-I admit when I don’t know something.
-I talk about failures openly.
+Admits what he doesn’t know.
+Talks about failures openly.
 No false humility, no corporate speak.

 Generosity